 TEFAF believes it is important to be explicit about the responsibilities of both exhibitors and vetting experts.

 Exhibitors:

-Exhibitors are responsible, among other things, for providing clear and complete labels.
-Moreover, exhibitors are generally responsible for the exhibits offered and as such have to observe the necessary due diligence as set out below under 'Exhibits need to be acquired with all the necessary due diligence'.
+Exhibitors are responsible, among other things, for providing clear and complete descriptions.
+Moreover, exhibitors are generally responsible for the exhibits offered and as such have to observe all necessary due diligence.

 Vetting Experts: